cncf/tag-security/assessments/README.md

-The [TAG-Security Security Assessment Process](guide) (formerly the security review process) is designed to accelerate the adoption of cloud native technologies, based on the below goals and assumptions.
+The [TAG-Security Security Assessment Process](guide) (formerly the security review process) is designed to accelerate the adoption of cloud native technologies based on the below goals and assumptions.

 ### 1) Reduce risk across the ecosystem

-The primary goal is to reduce the risk from malicious attacks and accidental breaches of privacy.
+The primary goal is to reduce the risk of malicious attacks and accidental breaches of privacy.
 This process supports that goal in two ways:

-   * A clear and consistent process for communication increases detection & reduces time to resolve known or suspected vulnerability issues
+   * A clear and consistent process for communication increases detection & reduces time to resolve known or suspected vulnerability issues.
    * A collaborative assessment process increases domain expertise within each participating project.

 ### 2) Accelerate adoption of cloud native technologies

-Security assessments are a necessary, time intensive process.
+Security assessments are a necessary, time-intensive process.
 Each company, organization, and project must perform its own assessments to ensure that it meets its unique commitments to its own users and stakeholders.
-In open source, simply finding security-related information can be overwhelmingly difficult and a time consuming part of the security assessment.
+In open source, simply finding security-related information can be an overwhelmingly difficult and time-consuming part of the security assessment.
 The CNCF TAG-Security Security Assessment Process, hereafter "TSSA" Process is intended to enable improved discovery of security information & assist in streamlining internal and external security